noprompt/meander/doc/operator-overview.md

 ## Macros

-The primary operators for pattern matching and searching are available in `meander.epsilon`.
+The primary macros for pattern matching and searching are available in `meander.epsilon`.

 ```clj
 (require '[meander.epsilon :as m])